worldwalker2000/pyxx/README.md

 ```

 # Future Plans
+- Allow ! instead of "not"
+- Allow || and && instead of "or" and "and"
 - Allow for mulit-line lambda functions
 - Syntax highligting for vim, emacs, and vscode
 - Maybe.. make python's optional static typing required